jacksmedia/guide1/docs/basics/mex-farming.md

 > EGLD-MEX LP Tokens Created!
 Now click on green Stake button or the Farms option up top.

 ### 4. Choose the LPs you just Made
 You're about to plant some LP seeds in the soil of Maiardex!
+You can choose to lock your rewards and create LKMEX, not MEX; Locked MEX cannot be traded for months, so the choice of farm is a strategic decision for you to ponder carefully.

+> You can see how 2 different LPs are possible: EGLD-MEX & EGLD-LKMEX (the tiny yellow lock is not very easy to see, sadly, and the app doesn't make it clear that the 2nd tokens are EGLD-LKMEX in any other way.)

 ![MEX Farming tutorial Step ](../../static/img/mlp4.png)